- Since 2000, more than a million people in the United States have died of drug overdoses, the majority of which were

 Heroin for decades was the most commonly used illegal opioid, as the supply of the drug in the United States soared and its average retail-level price dropped by the mid-2010s to roughly one-third [PDF] of what it was in the early 1980s.
-However, by 2018, heroin use and overdose deaths involving the drug appeared to decline, according to the Centers for Disease Control and Prevention (CDC).
+However, by the end of the decade, heroin use and overdose deaths involving the drug appeared to be declining, according to the Centers for Disease Control and Prevention (CDC).

 What is the scale of the epidemic?

-The pandemic of a new coronavirus disease, COVID-19, has worsened the opioid epidemic, just as some states were reporting drops in overdose deaths.
-Suspected overdoses increased by 42 percent in May 2020 compared with the same month a year earlier, and though official data for 2020 has not been released, many of these deaths are believed to be opioid-related.
-Disruptions to supply chains have forced people to turn to drugs they are less familiar with, and social-distancing measures have meant more people taking drugs alone.
+The pandemic of a new coronavirus disease, COVID-19, has worsened the opioid epidemic.
+Disruptions to supply chains have forced people to turn to drugs they are less familiar with, and social-distancing measures have meant more people taking drugs alone, analysts say.